-During the year under review, the Company had entered into Joint Venture Agreement with M/s Roshan Construction Pvt.
-Ltd for construction of National Police Academy in Nepal and ACIL shall provide necessary technical support/ value engineering support and RCPL shall solely responsible for construction, completion and execution of the project. including entire funding and working capital to the JV.
+During the year 2022-23 the Company had entered into a Joint Venture Agreement with M/s Roshan Construction Pvt.
+Ltd for construction of National Police Academy in Nepal and ACIL shall provide necessary technical support/value engineering support and RCPL shall solely responsible for construction, completion and execution of the project. including entire funding and working capital to the JV.
+During the year under review, the detailed review of the projects are in progress.